kimwalisch/primesieve/doc/CPP_API.md

 By default ```primesieve::iterator::next_prime()``` generates primes > 0 i.e. 2, 3, 5, 7, ...
 If needed, you can also use multiple ```primesieve::iterator``` objects within the same program.
-Note that ```primesieve::iterator``` is not ideal if you are iterating over the same primes many times in a loop, in this case it is better to [store the primes in a vector](#primesievegenerate_primes) (provided your PC has sufficient RAM memory).
+Note that ```primesieve::iterator``` is not ideal if you are repeatedly iterating over the same primes in a loop, in this case it is better to [store the primes in a vector](#primesievegenerate_primes) (provided your PC has sufficient RAM memory).